MicrosoftDocs/customer-insights/ci-docs/consent-management/predictions-consent-data.md

 View the model results to find insights.

 - Training model performance: Indicates the performance of the prediction based on how many customers it predicted accurately.
-Adding consent data and other optional data helps increase the likelihood of accurate predictions.
+Adding consent data and other optional data helps increase the likelihood of precise predictions.
 - Likelihood to churn (number of customers): Groups of customers based on their predicted risk of churn.
 - Most influential factors: Lists the factors that affect the model results.
 Find out which influence the consent data had by looking at the **Activity** factors.
 Another way to gauge the influence of consent data is to set up a model without consent data and compare the results to this model.